tensorflow/tensorflow/SECURITY.md

 your model, and we recommend you run the TensorFlow process in a sandbox.

-Similar considerations should apply if the model uses **custom ops** (C++ code written outside of the TensorFlow tree and loaded as plugins).
+Similar considerations should apply if the model uses **custom ops** (C++ code written outside the TensorFlow tree and loaded as plugins).

 ## Accepting untrusted inputs